tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 const result = copyArrayAndAdd3(myArray);
 ```

-- What principle are we breaking? **DRY** (Don’t Repeat Yourself).
+- What principle are we breaking? - **DRY** (Don’t Repeat Yourself).

 ### 3.3.
 Callbacks and Higher Order Functions

-- We could generalize our function - So we pass in our specific instruction only when we run `copyArrayAndManipulate`!
+- We could generalize our function, so that we pass in our specific instruction only when we run `copyArrayAndManipulate`.
 - We can pass in functionality as a parameter.

 ```js